anokun7/docker-tomcat-web/README.md

 The application takes as input, a request parameter - user and returns the user's password hash as stored in the database.
 If the user is not found it will say so.

-To run the docker containers, use docke-compose like this:
+To run the docker containers, use docker-compose in the root directory like this:
 ```
 docker-compose up -d
 ```